2025 Venezuelan parliamentary election

 Parliamentary elections were held in Venezuela on 25 May 2025 to elect the 285 deputies of the National Assembly.
 The elections took place during the ongoing political crisis within the country, and were not expected to be free or fair.
 Official results showed that the ruling United Socialist Party of Venezuela (PSUV) of President Nicolás Maduro retained its majority in the National Assembly and won 23 of 24 state gubernatorial elections.
-This elections were the first to be held by Venezuela in Guyanese territory that it claims.
+These elections were the first to be held by Venezuela in Guyanese territory that it claims.

 Electoral system

 The 285 members of the National Assembly were elected using a parallel voting system, with 149 seats elected by closed list proportional representation (with seats allocated using the d'Hondt method) and 136 seats elected by plurality block voting in 87 constituencies.

 The elections were originally set to be held on 27 April.
 However on 19 February 2025, the National Electoral Council moved the election date to 25 May, saying that it was needed to "facilitate and promote the participation of different actors" in the electoral process.